Samsung/CredSweeper/docs/howto/how-to-contribute.md

    ```

 Please make it sure running all tests and no any fail case.
-Run all Actions in your fork before submitting the PR to the main repository and ensure all CI checks pass.
+Run all Actions in your fork before submitting the PR to the upstream and ensure all CI checks pass.

 **Step 4:** Submit a Pull Request (PR) from your branch to `Samsung/CredSweeper/main`.